 Piling needs to happen so we can install the Overhead Line Equipment (OLE) for our fast, green new tram-trains

-We’re electrifying around 170 km of track on the Aberdare, Coryton, Merthyr Tydfil, Rhymney and Treherbert lines, as well as the City line between Ninian Park and Radyr, to build the South Wales Metro.
+We’re electrifying around 170 km of track on the Aberdare, Coryton, Merthyr Tydfil, Rhymney and Treherbert lines, as well as the City line between Ninian Park and Radur, to build the South Wales Metro.
 To do this we’ll be installing new overhead electrical equipment to power our faster, greener new tram-trains.

 We need to install foundations for this equipment using a construction process called piling.

 Piling can be loud and disruptive, but we’ll do our best to minimise the noise and impact on people living near the railway.

 What is piling?

 Piling is the construction process used to install the majority of the foundations for the OLE.
 It involves driving the pile /foundation supporting the equipment deep into the ground.

 It’s a noisy job involving heavy machinery which can create a lot of noise.

 We’ll also need to cut back the trees and bushes within three metres of where we’re piling.
 You can read more about our work managing vegetation here.